-9.1.
-As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation.
+- 9.1.
+As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 9.2.

-- 9.2.
 Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 9.3.
 Salary rates shall be agreed by the council.
 No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council. - 9.4.
 Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 9.5.
-Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above - 9.6.
+Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 9.6.
+Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded bi-monthly in the cashbook. - 9.7.
 Any termination payments shall be supported by a report to the council, setting out a clear business case.
-Termination payments shall only be authorised by the full council. - 9.7.
+Termination payments shall only be authorised by the full council. - 9.8.
 Before employing interim staff, the council must consider a full business case.